ayuxy027/MasterJi/docs/prd.md

-# MasterJi - AI-Powered Multilingual Educational Platform
+# MasterG - AI-Powered Multilingual Educational Platform

 ## Product Overview
-MasterJi is an advanced multilingual educational platform that leverages AI to provide personalized learning experiences across 22 Indian languages.
+MasterG is an advanced multilingual educational platform that leverages AI to provide personalized learning experiences across 22 Indian languages.
 Built with a focus on accessibility and cultural relevance, it serves students in rural and resource-constrained environments.

-## Core Features
+## Core Featuresupdate the navbar app.tsx

 ### 1. Adaptive AI Chat Interface with Multiple Modes